 Yosemite (pronounced yo-sem-it-ee) National Park has been on my bucket list for as long as I can remember.
-Exploring the country’s National Parks is something I really enjoy, and the magnificent views Yosemite has to offer has always put it on the top of my list.
 Since I decided to move to Vietnam, I wanted to complete one last road trip down the west coast to see some more of my country before I left.
 And Yosemite was the grand finale of that road trip.
-Since I was on a strict schedule, I had to visit Yosemite National Park in 24 hours.
+I was on a strict schedule, so I challenged myself to see Yosemite National Park in 24 hours.

 Most people visiting Yosemite fly into the airport in San Francisco and rent a car.
 Since I was already driving, I came straight from San Francisco in my Subaru Crosstrek, which is perfect for car camping.
 Yosemite is just under a four hour drive from San Francisco and about a three hour and twenty minute drive from Sacramento.